 Additionally, Shingrix can’t infect patients with the varicella-zoster virus because it isn’t live, while Zostavax can.

 Yes.
 The National Vaccine Information Center (NCIV) reports over 1,100 serious adverse effects related to Zostavax, and at least 90 of them were deaths linked to the vaccine.

-Do you have concerns about side effects from Zostavax shingles vaccine?
+Do you have concerns about the side effects of the Zostavax shingles vaccine?
 Call our Vaccine Hotline at 1-800-810-3457.
-Our experienced lawyers at Sadaka Associates will help you with your case and recommend the best course of action.
+Our experienced lawyers at Vaccine Injury Help Center will help you determine how to present your case in Zostavax litigation for your personal injury case.